Here’s Why ‘Red Dead Redemption 2’ Is Overrated, Doesn’t Deserve Its 97 Percent ‘Metacritic’ Score [Opinion]

 — HuffPost India (@HuffPostIndia) November 28, 2018

 The problems facing the sequel starring the grizzled outlaw Arthur Morgan are many.
-The game is “slow as molasses,” to borrow an old axiom, to get to the point.
+The game is “slow as molasses,” to borrow an old axiom.
 Plodding plot points fail to add up to anything of import during the game’s initial chapters, and fully half of the game is spent on character development and exposition that seems to be moving in circles.
 Many players report putting the game down after reaching chapter two or chapter three and having a hard time returning to the story — a sentiment that I share.

 The issue isn’t with Arthur Morgan or his colorful cast of supporting characters — particularly the ebullient and unflappable Dutch, the leader of the band of brigands — but with the overall narrative thrust itself.
 Chases lack consequences, lawmen lack depth, and the fight for survival is never truly made real, nor palpable.
 A mobile campsite affords some degree of socializing, but the multiple mini-games peppering the landscape feel tired, pointless, and uninspired.
 Who wants to play poker for a pot of $2 or $3 when you can make hundreds by quickly harvesting bounties, or pillaging homestead chimneys?